Dr. Sasha Jarrell

 He earned a bachelor’s degree in English Education from the University of Evansville in Evansville, Indiana; a master’s in Adult & Higher Education from Western Kentucky University in Bowling Green, Kentucky; and a Doctor of Education in Educational Leadership with an emphasis in Business Management from the University of the Cumberlands in Williamsburg, Kentucky.

 Dr. Anne Southard

-Dean of General Education and Grants
+Dean of General Education and Online Learning

-Dr. Southard is the Dean of General Education and Grants at Northwest Florida State College.
+Dr. Southard is the Dean of General Education and Online Learning at Northwest Florida State College.
 From 2007 to 2009, she was the Associate Dean of Instruction and Educational Services, and from 2004 to 2006, she was the Director of Learning Technologies.
-She currently is responsible for General Education, Grants, and Teacher Education at NWF State College.
+She currently is responsible for General Education, Online Learning, and Teacher Education at NWF State College.
 She initiated the Grants Department for the College, which was awarded $1.3 million in a consortium Department of Labor grant in 2012.
 Dr. Southard implemented four baccalaureate programs in Teacher Education, and she played key roles in the two most recent SACSCOC accreditations, as well as leading the College’s 2016 Aspen Award submission effort.
 She has twice served as Acting Vice-President of Academic Affairs, most recently in 2016.

 Prior to her administrative positions, Dr. Southard taught as a professor in the Communications department for twelve years, teaching literature and composition courses.
 She currently teaches a business communication course.
 During her tenure as a faculty member, she was a finalist in the Florida Association of Community College’s Teacher of the Year competition.